Momentum-Team-12/questionbox-team-thunder-back-end/README.md

 ### Response

-Response: If you receive the same info you provided, creation was successful!
+Response: If you receive the same info you provided, user creation was successful!

 ```json
 201 Created